Apply for a Service Dogdownload an application here

 After we consult with your providers we get back to you with a final decision regarding acceptance into our program within two working days.

-All of our dogs are placed for a $10,000 fee.
-The true cost of training a service dog is $20,000-$25,000 but in order to make them more accessible to clients, most organizations charge $10,000.
-If the client is accepted and wants to join our program they are considered enrolled once they make a $2,000 deposit.
-Once a client enrolls they can expect to wait 18-24 months for their dog.*
+All of our dogs are placed for a $12,500 fee.
+The true cost of training a service dog is $20,000-$25,000 but in order to make them more accessible to clients, most organizations charge $12,500.
+If the client is accepted and wants to join our program they are considered enrolled once they make a $2,500 deposit.
+Once a client enrolls their estimated wait time is 1.5 to 2.5 years.*

-For non-fundraising clients who do not wish to pay a lump sum we have a standard payment plan of $2,500 every 3 months for 1 year, though we are open to custom payment plans. (*Fundraising clients may wait longer depending on how quickly they are able to raise money.
+For non-fundraising clients who do not wish to pay a lump sum, we have a standard payment plan of $2,500 every 3 months, though we are open to custom payment plans. (*Fundraising clients may wait longer depending on how quickly they are able to raise money.
 Please see the below for more information.)

 7.)
 Training Profile Development